-Reverse Time Migration (RTM) is the current ‘state-of-the-art’ in seismic imaging.
+Reverse Time Migration (RTM) is an advanced migration method for seismic depth imaging.
 The strength of RTM stems from the fact that it fully respects the two-way acoustic wave equation, thus improving imaging in areas where complex geology violates the assumptions made in Kirchhoff or one-way wave equation migrations.
 Until recently, RTM’s widespread use was severely hindered by the enormous computing resources required to process the data.
 This computational bottleneck is now cleared with Acceleware’s AxRTM™ solution.

 AxRTM provides the core numerical functionality of Reverse Time Migration as a library that can be integrated into an existing seismic processing framework.
 AxRTM has a modular architecture supporting a variety of integrator-specific functionality, and currently supports both optimized multi-core CPU and NVIDIA GPU hardware.